-The Ligue Universelle pour la Défense de la Race Noire (LUDRN) was a Pan-African association created on April 30, 1924, by Kojo Tovalou Houénou known as Tovalou, descendant of the last King of Dahomey (today’s Benin).
-The headquarters of the association was located in Paris and the executive committee composed of seven black members from the French Empire.
-Tovalou, a military doctor during the First World War, was designated president of the association and René Maran, a colonial administrator for Martinique, was vice president.
-The objectives of the association were the defense and protection of the rights of black people all over the world, the development of solidarity amongst the black population, and the evolution of the race through education.
+The Ligue Universelle pour la Défense de la Race Noire (LUDRN) was a Pan-African association created on April 30, 1924, by Kojo Tovalou Houénou, known as Tovalou, descendant of the last king of Dahomey (now Benin).
+The headquarters of the association was located in Paris and the executive committee was composed of seven black members from the French Empire.
+Tovalou, a military doctor during the First World War, was designated president of the association, and René Maran, a colonial administrator for Martinique, was vice president.
+The objectives of the association were the defense and protection of the rights of black people all over the world, the development of solidarity among the black population, and the evolution of the race through education.

-Upon his return to France, Tovalou was forced to leave for Dahomey by French authorities, his connections with African American leaders considered dangerous.
-Moreover an anonymous critique of Senegalese deputy Blaise Diagne, concerning recruitment of black soldiers for the French Army, published in Les Continents, led to a suit against Maran, who had taken control of the LUDRN.
-The case was lost and the newspaper stopped its activity in December 1924.
+Upon his return to France, Tovalou was forced to leave for Dahomey by French authorities because his connections with African American leaders were considered dangerous.
+In addition, an anonymous critique of Senegalese deputy Blaise Diagne, concerning recruitment of black soldiers for the French Army was published in Les Continents and led to a suit against Maran, who had taken control of the LUDRN.
+The LUDRN lost the case, and the newspaper stopped its activity in December 1924.
 Weakened by Tovalou’s absence, the LUDRN did not survive the incident.

-Although an ephemeral association, the LUDRN inspired numerous Pan-African associations and newspapers created in Paris before World War II.
+Although it was a short-lived, the LUDRN inspired numerous Pan-African associations and newspapers created in Paris before World War II.